fernandezseb/Experimental-ClassDump/README.md

 * Complete all flag parsing
 * The last opcodes that are not implemented yet: lookuptable, wide
 * Print StackMapTable (other method/code attributes)
+* Make code work on platforms other than Windows (with MSVC)